YashS664/DSCapstone/README.md

 # DSCapstone
-This contains the entire Data Science Capstone project
+This contains the entire Data Science Capstone project of Falcon 9